rafterjs/rafter/README.md

 ### Config

-The config file (`.config.js`) is a place to define all your application style config.
+The config file (`.config.ts`) is a place to define all your application style config.

 ```javascript
 export default {